For your B2B SaaS go-to-market strategy, what's the best way to get to MVP? Learn from the Founder of the SaaS success story Atera here.

 - Messaging and content targeted at your users and paying customers has low engagement (i.e., high bounce rates, low attendance to webinars)

-Now that you’ve confirmed PMF, and you’re ready to start sprinting, let’s talk about what you need to do, and in what order.
+Now that you’ve confirmed PMF, and you’re ready to start sprinting, let’s talk about what you need to do to reach the SaaS growth stages, and in what order.
 In my experience, I’ve found that 80 percent of all B2B SaaS companies need the same foundational marketing building blocks.
 This holds true whether you’re marketing to large, enterprise firms or small- to medium-size businesses.

 The playbook you use to build your first marketing function is like the timing belt to a sophisticated racing car engine.
 All tactics have to fire at the right time to have maximum impact.